acrenwelge/react-app/features.md

 - ✅ simple tic-tac-toe game
 - ✅ color coding by player
 - ✅ allow players to select their color
-- save game results
+- ✅ save game results
-- see leaderboard of total wins
+- ✅ see leaderboard of total wins
-- view previous game results
+- ✅ view previous game results
-- allow players to select their symbol
+- ✅ allow players to select their symbol
-- allow players to select their board size
+- ✅ allow players to select their board size
-- allow players to select their win condition
+- ✅ allow players to select their win condition
 - allow players to select their game mode (classic, 3D, etc.)
+- keep the board in the same position (right now it drifts down as more plays are made)
 - user settings config: default symbol, default color, etc.

 ## Project Todos